saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 The notifications are now activated, so you will receive an email notification.

 :::note
-In the example, we run the test manually but it works in the same way when you schedule it.
+In the example, we run the test manually but the behavior is the same when you schedule it.
 :::

 ## Setting Email Notification Thresholds